ohmvaghela/banking/README.md

     * Raising funds - only to Qualiifed Institutional Buyers(QIB) and not to retail buyers
     * Partnershop Model - Debt remains on books of bank and ARC provide recovery services and have predetemined amount of profit

+* According to RBI
+    * Sub-standard Asset - NPA for period less then 12 months
+    * Doubtful Asset - NPA for poriod more then 12 months
+    * Loss Asset - One Which has been identified by internal or external auditors or RBI inspector but the amount has not been written yet
+        * These assets are uncollectable and have such low value that it cannot be continued as bankable assets

+* Contribution
+    * Priority sector - 44.8%
+        * Agariculture - 14.1%
+        * SSI - 11.6%
+        * MSE - 11.4%
+    * Non-priority sector - 55.2%
+        * Top coal, retail loans, personal loans , Computer software, housing loans

 ######## why committee setup ( Reserve Bank of India Act, 1934)
 > * Deflation vs disinflation
 > credit creation capacity CRR aur SLR likhna hai